Defensive breakdowns, wayward shooting cost the Flyers again in loss to Canucks

 The Flyers had 59 shot attempts, of which 10 were blocked, 26 hit the net, and 23 missed.
 That’s a lot of pucks not hitting their mark.

-Tippett and Couturier missed the net four times each, with one two of Tippett’s going off the pipe.
+Tippett and Couturier missed the net four times each, with two of Tippett’s going off the pipe.
 Michkov and Laughton also pinged a shot each, and Konency hit one post and one crossbar.

 “I don‘t know.
 Maybe it is.
 Maybe it‘s not,” Couturier said about blaming the long road trip for the missed chances.
-“Just sometimes bad luck, Hockey Gods aren’t on your side at times.
+“Just sometimes bad luck, Hockey gods aren’t on your side at times.
 Just got to find a way to keep pushing through it, keep getting chances.
 We had some opportunities.
 We couldn’t finish but, yeah, I think overall we’ve got to be better.”

 Across the Flyers’ five games, they’ve missed the net 76 times, tied for 12th most in the NHL.
 Tippett has missed 15 chances to find the back of the net, placing him second in the league despite playing fewer games than the guys around him.